13 glorious British castles you can actually stay in

 Stay in the cosy two-bedroom gatehouse to Morpeth Castle, all that remains of the former fortress.
 Built around 1300, the imposing gatehouse sits above the historic town of the same name and is a strategic position for exploring the region's numerous castles.

-Pretty-as-a-picture Stogursey cottage perches by a bridge that leads over to the remains of a one-time motte-and-bailey castle.
-Only guests in the gatehouse can cross to explore the moated castle's ruins.
+This pretty-as-a-picture thatched cottage at Stogursey perches by a bridge that leads over to the remains of a one-time motte-and-bailey castle.
+Only guests in the butter-yellow gatehouse can cross to explore the moated castle's ruins.

 Pull up a chair by the warming hearth in the 17th-century cottage’s quaint lounge.
 It's a welcome place to rest weary feet after exploring the walking trails in the surrounding Quantock Hills.